0xmetropolis/metro-docs/docs/intro.md

 ## What Is Metropolis?

 Metropolis is an on-chain permissions layer for DAO working groups.
-Our permissions layer manifests itself as a wrapper around a Gnosis Safe, resulting in which creates a governance primitive we call **pods**.
+Our permissions layer manifests itself as a wrapper around a Gnosis Safe, which creates a governance primitive we call **pods**.